Jitensid/TabPort/README.md

 ### FEATURES

-Easy to Use.
+1. Easy to Use.
-Download and Upload Tabs with a Single Button Click!
+2. Download and Upload Tabs with a Single Button Click!
-Easily Share Tabs with Others.
+3. Easily Share Tabs with Others.

 ### PRIVACY

 Your data is in your control!
-Not only your bowsing data but also tabs do not leave your system.
+Not only your browsing data but also tabs do not leave your system.
 TabPort extension will fetch the webpage title and URL of all tabs from the current browser window.
 These details get stored in your local system only.

 If you face any issues or have any suggestions please let me know.
 Your constructive feedback is appreciated.